defytheflow/react-course/interview-questions.md

    - How do you share state between sibling components?

+6. What is an event handler?

-6. What is the difference between state and props?
+7. What is the difference between state and props?

-7. What are Lifecycle Methods?
+8. What are Lifecycle Methods?
 What methods do you know?

-8. What is a Controlled component?
+9. What is a Controlled component?
 What is an Uncontrolled component?

-9. What is a `key` prop?
+10. What is a `key` prop?
 Why do we need to include it when creating an array of React elements?

-10. What is a `ref` prop?
+11. What is a `ref` prop?

-11. What is a `<React.Fragment />`?
+12. What is a `<React.Fragment />`?

-12. How to style a React element?
+13. How to style a React element?

 ---